 Nominations and Elections

 *Reminder: You are only allowed to vote for North American Members-at-Large (MALs) for the region in which you live.
-If you do not live in the Midwest or Northern region, you will skip this step.
+If you do not live in the Midwestern or Northern region, you will skip this step.

-Results will be announced during the 2023 Annual All Members Business Meeting.
+Available Board Position candidates, responsibilities, and job descriptions can be found below.
+Results will be announced during the 2025 Annual All Members Business Meeting.

 Vice President